For quite some time I've been wanting to compile PHP for the sole purpose of using the http://us.php.net/ftp_ssl_connect function.

 I did the following:

-- Created directory
+Created directory c:\work\

-- Extracted source to
+Extracted source to c:\work\php5\

-- Extracted php_build from zip.zip to
+Extracted php_build from zip.zip to c:\work\php_build\

 This is what it looked like after this step: